kyma-project/eventing-auth-manager/README.md

 make test
 ```

-#### IAS Stub
+#### SAP Cloud Identity Services - Identity Authentication Stub

-By default, the integration tests use a stub for the IAS API.
+By default, the integration tests use a stub for the SAP Cloud Identity Services - Identity Authentication API.
 This stub returns.
-It's also possible to use the real IAS API by setting all the following environment variables:
+It's also possible to use the real SAP Cloud Identity Services - Identity Authentication API by setting all the following environment variables:

 ```sh
 export TEST_EVENTING_AUTH_IAS_URL=https://my-tenant.accounts.ondemand.com